VladimirMakaev/cqrs-journey-doc/Journey_07_V3Release.markdown

 }
 ```

-If there are not enough available seats, the controller redisplays the current screen, displaying the currently available seat quantities to enable the registrant to revise her order.
+If there are not enough available seats, the controller redisplays the current screen, displaying the currently available seat quantities to enable the Registrant to revise her order.

 This remaining part of the change is in the **SpecifyRegistrantAndPaymentDetails** method in the **RegistrationController** class.
 The following code sample from the V2 release shows how before the optimization the controller calls the **WaitUntilSeatsAreConfirmed** method before continuing to the Registrant screen: